emogooo/Tokat-Tanitim-Programi/README.md

 # Welcome-to-Tokat

-In this project we concentrate to publicate json data to databases.
+In this project we concentrate to reading json data from databases.
 Also bringing image from internet links.
-We learn to use activity object which mean page in java android application.
+We learn to use activity object which mean page in Java Android Application.

+In short, i am learning CRUD operations in Java for Android Applications.